 Plan to do this hike after the snow has left, usually by early May.
 The hike should be doable into early October.
 Once the snow starts to fly give it a pass unless you’ve got experience on snow and ice.
 Then you’d need to go prepared with crampons and an ice axe.

-Allow anywhere from three to six hours depending on your speed.
-We did it in four hours.
+Allow anywhere from four to six hours depending on your speed.
+We did it in four hours return.